209. Minimum Size Subarray Sum

 Intuition

-and has the smallest possible length.
+The challenge is to find a contiguous subarray whose sum is at least target and has the smallest possible length.
 Using a brute force approach to check all possible subarrays would be inefficient, especially for large arrays.
 Instead, we can use the sliding window technique to dynamically adjust the size of the subarray and efficiently find the minimum length.

 Approach